 Most often the scorecard is simply a set of things that are easy to measure, put together in a report.

-A slightly more subtle test of a balanced scorecard
+A slightly more subtle way to test a balanced scorecard

 Ask yourself: “Can you see the story of your strategy in your balanced scorecard?”